Anarchy Online: Plot

 Fighting for military and political power on Rubi-Ka are the Omni-Tek corporation (who own a thousand-year lease to the planet), as well as separatist clans, terrorist groups, extraterrestrial life, and ancient civilizations.
 The narrative was developed to be played out as a series of virtual "role-play" events over the course of four years, influenced by the actions of those taking part in the game.

 According to the game's back story, the Source is the "essence of [all] life" deep inside the planet, which created the first forms of life, who called themselves the Xan.
 They began as a small, perfect, immortal civilization, living in peace and harmony.
 The Xans' eventual discovery and research of the Source changed this.
-It lead them to create powerful technology and a great civilization, but this made them greedy and arrogant.
+It led them to create powerful technology and a great civilization, but this made them greedy and arrogant.
 Two factions formed within the Xan, calling themselves the Redeemed and the Unredeemed.
 These groups fought over how best to use the Source—now strained and unstable from their tampering.
 They tried in vain to fix the problem, but discovered that they were too late, as the Source would soon destroy the planet.
 Rubi-Ka was ripped apart in a cataclysm, leaving it a barren rock.
 The Source, and small fragments of the Xans' dead civilization, were thrown into another dimension known as the Shadowlands.
 The survivors left in search of other habitable planets, where they planted versions of their species, and hoped that one would prosper and eventually return to Rubi-Ka.
 Earth was one of their destinations.